When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Police Story (1985)

-Capturing a notorious drugs lord has its vengeful repercussions – as self-effacing police officer Kevin (Jackie Chan) soon finds out.
+Capturing a notorious drug lord has its vengeful repercussions – as self-effacing police officer Kevin (Jackie Chan) soon finds out.
 Framed for the murder of a dirty cop, he has to fight for his freedom and his girlfriend.
 Not only did this film edge Chan into the limelight, it landed him in hospital after performing a stunt in which he fell through a glass canopy and stopped breathing.

 Bad Boys (1995)

 Bad boys Mike Lowry (Will Smith) and Marcus Burnett (Martin Lawrence) attempt to protect a murder witness while working against the clock to reclaim 100 million dollars worth of stolen heroin.
-Bad Boys is a fast-talking cop actioner that exploits the old odd couple buddy routine to the max.
+Bad Boys is a fast-talking cop-actioner that exploits the old odd couple buddy routine to the max.
 And, yes, we can hear you singing the title song.

 Cop Land (1997)